IoT enabled Logistics control tower enhances supply chain efficiency for Hindustan Zinc

 Scale of truck movements

-The iron ore is mined and a concentrated matter is prepared for it to be properly processed inside the smelter.
-The concentrate matter is then transported to a different location for smelting.
-“On a daily basis, over 4400 tonnes of concentrate matter is moved from the mines to the smelting locations across the country.
-Meanwhile, the iron ore and cathodes are also exchanged between various HZL locations, when required.
+The ore is mined and a concentrate is being prepared for further processing at smelters.
+The concentrate material is then transported to a different location for smelting.
+“On a daily basis, over 4400 tonnes of concentrate is moved from the mines to the smelting locations across the state.
+Meanwhile, the ore and cathodes are also exchanged between various HZL locations, when required.
 There are about 300 coal filled trucks moving from the Kandla port to the HZL plant on a daily basis,” informs Rohit Sarda, General Manager, Finance, Hindustan Zinc Limited (Vedanta Resource Plc).
 Moreover, the end products are also transported from the smelting locations to the customers.
 Daily, there are over 4000 truck movements happening across locations for HZL.

 Disjointed systems was also a major concern for HZL.
 Due to lack of interoperability between solutions, different systems had to be accessed for managing and checking different kinds of information.